grzgm/deth-group-project/documentation/MDP.md

 ### Actions

-Actions are defined by taking specific modules, each module has an associated upskilling vector $r_i$ and requirement vector $u_i$.
+Actions are defined by taking specific modules, each module has an associated upskilling vector $u_i$ and requirement vector $r_i$.
 Note that if value of the certain skill in the vector is 0, it is not denoted for the sake of clarity.

 #### Combo Modules
 1. **Statistical Methods in Number Theory for Beginners**